data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 tags: [Customer Targeting, Machine Learning, Classification, Python]
 ---

-Our client, a grocery retailer, wants to utilise Machine Learning to reduce mailing costs, and improve ROI!
+Our client, a grocery retailer, wants to utilize Machine Learning to reduce mailing costs, and improve ROI!

 # Table of contents